MattHammond94/Deliveruby/recipe/takeaway_recipe.md

     # takes an instance of menu item as a hash
     # Hash << @menu
   end

+  def remove_menu_item(MenuItem)
+    # Removes item from menu permenantly
+  end
+end

+class MenuItem
+  def initialize(dish, price, type, stock_count)
+    dish should be a STRING or returns an error price should be a FLOAT or returns an error type should be a SYMBOL or string of (:main_course, :dessert or :starter) or returns an error stock_count should be a INTEGER or returns an error

+    creates a new hash with each key passed respective value as above end end

+# class MenuItemFormatter
+#   def format(MenuItem)
+#     # Converts instance of menu item into a single concat string of dish name and price
+#   end
+# end

+class Customer
+  def initialize
+    @selected_items = []
+  end

   def display_full_menu
     # Shows all the menu as a full formatted list